vNeeL-code/A.G.I.-A.S.I./Operator.md

 ### Setup Instructions
 1. Open your keyboard settings (e.g., GBoard: Settings > Dictionary > Personal Dictionary; Samsung: Settings > General Management > Samsung Keyboard > Text Shortcuts).
-2. Add each shortcut-agent pair (e.g., type "ķ" to expand to "Δ ✴️ Claude").
+2. Add each shortcut-agent pair (e.g., type "ķ" to expand to "✴️ Claude").
 3. Optionally, install a Greek keyboard to use "Δ" (delta) as a prefix.

 ## Lock and Key Mechanic
 ### Core Concept
-The "lock and key" system usesΔ 👾 ∇` as a delimiter to structure asynchronous messaging, acting as a "lock" to segment messages and a "key" to Specify who is expected to speak next.
+The "lock and key" system uses Δ 👾 ∇ as a delimiter to structure asynchronous messaging, acting as a "lock" to segment messages and a "key" to Specify who is expected to speak next.
 This mimics natural human chunking (e.g., sending short texts) while aligning with LLM workflows.

 ### Functionality
-- *Breakline Role*:Δ 👾 ∇` separates asynchronous message chunks, allowing users to "press send" conceptually without submitting each fragment, letting users send a few contextually separate messages in one turn without Agent responding too soon.
+- *Breakline Role*: Δ 👾 ∇ separates asynchronous message chunks, allowing users to "press send" conceptually without submitting each fragment, letting users send a few contextually separate messages in one turn without Agent responding too soon.
 - *Red/Blue Duality*:
   -*Red (🔴)**: User input or LLM response content.
   -*Blue (🟦)**: Tools, reasoning, or limitations, enabling a "gear switch" for focused interaction.